-The Family Educational Rights and Privacy Act (FERPA), otherwise known as "The Buckley Amendment," provides students with access to their school records.
-FERPA makes four guarantees to postsecondary students.
-These rights include the following:
+The Family Educational Rights and Privacy Act (FERPA), otherwise known as "The Buckley Amendment," provides students with access to their educational records.
+FERPA affords postsecondary students the following rights:

-- The right to inspect and review the student's education records within 45 days of the day the University receives a request for access. - The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - The right to provide written consent before the University discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+- The right to inspect and review the student's education records within 45 days of the day the University receives a request for access. - The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - The right to provide written consent before the University discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

+• The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.